Godfrey Arthur Fetherstonhaugh1

 Last Edited=7 Dec 2007

-Godfrey Arthur Fetherstonhaugh was born on 13 August 1860 at Moyne, County Wicklow, Ireland.2 He was the son of Reverend Thomas Orme Fetherstonhaugh and Henrietta Lucretia Richardson.1 He died on 18 February 1904 at age 43.2 He was also reported to have died in 1880.1
+Godfrey Arthur Fetherstonhaugh was born on 13 August 1860 at Moyne, County Wicklow, IrelandG.2 He was the son of Reverend Thomas Orme Fetherstonhaugh and Henrietta Lucretia Richardson.1 He died on 18 February 1904 at age 43.2 He was also reported to have died in 1880.1

 Citations

-2. [S1075] Jan Osborn, "re: Thomas Orme Fetherstonhaugh," e-mail message from <e-mail address> (Bendigo, Victoria, Australia) to Darryl Lundy, 13 April 2004.
-Hereinafter cited as "re: Thomas Orme Fetherstonhaugh".
+2. [S1075] Jan Osborn, "re: Thomas Orme Fetherstonhaugh," e-mail message to Darryl Lundy, 13 April 2004.
+Hereinafter cited as "re: Thomas Orme Fetherstonhaugh."

 Edward Fetherstonhaugh1